The Demand for Medical Coders Is on the Rise. Here’s How to Land a Gig

 “The purpose of coding is to help reflect the severity of illness,” she says.
 “So if you’re not coding correctly, you’re not necessarily capturing how sick the patient is or all of the resources the hospital is using to care for the patient.”

-Once all the information is coded, it’s sent to the billing department so the hospital can get reimbursed by the patient’s insurance company.
-But before you can walk into a hospital and start coding medical charts, you need a certification.
+Once all the information is coded, it’s sent to the billing department so the hospital or doctor’s practice can bill the patient or their insurance company.

-According to Myrick, each organization’s certifications specialize in different areas of coding.
-AHIMA focuses on inpatient coding used in hospitals, while AAPC focuses on outpatient coding for physicians’ offices or clinics.
+Each specializes in different areas of coding: AHIMA focuses on inpatient coding used in hospitals, while AAPC focuses on outpatient coding for physicians’ offices or clinics.

 If you’re interested in following the hospital track, look into obtaining the Certified Coding Associate (CCA) entry-level credential through AHIMA.
 But if working in clinics or outpatient centers sounds like a better fit, then go for the Certified Professional Coder (CPC) entry-level credential with AAPC.